340:75-1-86. Interstate Compact on the Placement of Children

 (D) notifies the court and placement provider about the move; and

 (E) obtains the placement provider's signature on Form 04MP001E, Consent for Release of Information, that permits the CW specialist to attach the home study and re-assessment(s) to the ICPC request.

 (2) Approval for the foster family to relocate with the child in OKDHS custody is not given until ICPC Program Unit staff has reviewed and approved the request to be submitted to the receiving state.

 (3) The foster family must comply with the receiving state's requirements for licensing or certification as a foster care provider.
 The receiving state determines the ability of the placement to meet the child's needs under the circumstances of the proposed relocation.

 (4) The foster parent continues to receive the foster care payment after the move, provided the foster parent is cooperating with the certification or licensing process in the receiving state.
 When the foster parent fails to cooperate with the certification or licensing process by receipt of the denied Form 04IC002E (ICPC-100A), Interstate Compact on the Placement of Children Request, payment is stopped.
 The placement becomes an illegal placement and the child must return to Oklahoma.

 (5) Once the family is licensed in the receiving state, Oklahoma reimburses the family according to the receiving state's foster care rate unless Oklahoma's rates are higher.

-(1) expedite ICPC approval or denial by the receiving state for the placement of the child with a:
+(1) expedite receiving state's ICPC approval or denial for the placement of the child with a: